google/skia/site/user/api/SkSurface_Reference.md

 </pre>

-Initializes <a href="#Characterization">Surface Characterization</a> that can be used to perform GPU back-end pre-processing in a separate thread.
+Initializes <a href="#Characterization">Surface Characterization</a> that can be used to perform GPU back-end processing in a separate thread.
 Typically this is used to divide drawing into multiple tiles.
 DeferredDisplayListRecorder records the drawing commands for each tile.